shwaitkumar/KovidStatz/README.md

 A very simple app to display covid stats worldwide or country wise.

 This is a fully working live app.
+Add your own API key to test.

 ### Screenshots:

 ![kovidStatz](https://user-images.githubusercontent.com/25391160/148655767-b0eadd2e-f5f0-4779-9557-90c291657b99.jpg)
-# KovidStatzz
-# KovidStatzz
-# KovidStatz